Symphony

 What were the business impacts?

-1) Visibility and control: procurement work is trackable end-to-end
+1. Visibility and control: procurement work is trackable end-to-end

-This has also strengthened day-to-day governance.
+With Omnea coordinating the workflow, Symphony now has a clear view of who owns the next step, whether a blocker is internal or external, and the full request history with attached context and approvals.
 If someone asks about a supplier, Stuart can quickly trace the history and rationale without chasing down owners.

-2) Renewals management: acting earlier to avoid auto-renew surprises
+2. Renewals management: acting earlier to avoid auto-renew surprises

-That proactive approach directly drove significant commercial impact as Stuart was able to pre-negotiate renewals well in advance and terminate multiple contracts that may have been missed by the business—made possible because renewal visibility was no longer trapped in spreadsheets and institutional memory.
+By uploading and organising contract data in Omnea, Stuart could flag priority renewals early and start negotiations well before deadlines.
+That proactive approach drove significant commercial impact — multiple contracts pre-negotiated or terminated that may have otherwise been missed, because renewal visibility was no longer trapped in spreadsheets and institutional memory.

-3) Reduced manual handoffs across teams, especially around signatures
+3. Reduced manual handoffs, especially around signatures

-4) Rogue spend is harder to hide
+4. Rogue spend is harder to hide

+By linking the process to finance controls, Symphony reduced the likelihood that spend bypasses procurement entirely.
 When invoices appear without a vendor properly set up, finance flags it back to Stuart — forcing a procurement-managed onboarding step rather than letting the invoice proceed unmanaged.

 More success stories